vinicius-martinez/openshift-clean-slate/README.md

 Chaos Monkey.
 This is predictable and deliberate.
 Chaos Monkey is neither of those things.
 It might inadvertently test some of the same things, but it is not a replacement and should not be treated as such.

+### I Could Totally Just Use Jenkins For This

+Yes.
+You could.
+And feel free to, if you want.
+But that's not what I'd traditionally call a 'lightweight' solution to an otherwise simple problem.
+This is simple, repeatable, easy to scale, and uses native OpenShift functionality rather than relying on a 3rd party orchestrator.

 ### Useage

 **NOTE - This version can only be used with OpenShift 3.6 or later.
 Earlier versions do not correctly support referencing ImageStreams from a CronJob.
 The Fully Qualified Name of the Image must be used instead**